 Nicotine negatively affects adolescence brain developmental processes and may lead to psychiatric disorders and cognitive impairment in later life.12-13

 “Nicotine is a highly addictive substance and in excess amounts can be lethal.
-Nicotine can adversely affect adolescent brain development, which continues until young adults are in their mid-twenties,” explains Sucharita Kher, assistant professor at the School of Medicine and director of the Tufts Medical Center Outpatient Pulmonary Clinic.
+It can adversely affect adolescent brain development, which continues until young adults are in their mid-twenties,” explains Sucharita Kher, assistant professor at the School of Medicine and director of the Tufts Medical Center Outpatient Pulmonary Clinic.
 “Nicotine exposure in adolescents is associated with problems with mood, attention, and learning.
 It can make it harder to control impulses.
 It also has adverse effects on development of heart disease, aortic aneurysms, and is associated with peptic ulcer.”

 What happens to the mouth and teeth in people who vape?